Flow-Launcher/Flow.Launcher/README.md

 | [Windows 7+ installer](https://github.com/Flow-Launcher/Flow.Launcher/releases/latest/download/Flow-Launcher-Setup.exe) | [Portable](https://github.com/Flow-Launcher/Flow.Launcher/releases/latest/download/Flow-Launcher-Portable.zip) | `winget install "Flow Launcher"` | `scoop install Flow-Launcher` |
 | :----------------------------------------------------------: | :----------------------------------------------------------: | :------------------------------: | :------------------------------: |

-> Windows may complain about security due to code not being signed, this will be completed at a later stage.
-If you downloaded from this repo, you are good to continue the set up.
+> When installing for the first time Windows may raise an issue about security due to code not being signed, if you downloaded from this repo then you are good to continue the set up.

 And you can download <a href="https://github.com/Flow-Launcher/Flow.Launcher/discussions" target="_blank">early access version</a>.